lucavb/homebridge-magic-blue-bulb/README.md

-# Homebridge MagicBlue LED Light Bulb Plugin
+# Homebridge MagicBlue LED Light Bulb Plug in

 This plug-in enables you to control your MagicBlue LED light bulb.